swamp-lang/website/README.md

 1. Run `zola build`
 2. The generated site will be in the `output/` directory

 Note: The `output/` directory is automatically generated and should not be committed to the repository.
 It's already included in `.gitignore`.
-If you're deploying the site manually, use the contents of this directory.
+If you're deploying the site manually, use the contents of this directory